 This item was last sold on : 07/21/13

-Casaba melons are available in the summer and fall.
+Casaba melons are available summer through the early winter.

-Casaba melons are a unique variety of cantaloupe.
-They belongs to the winter melon group, which also includes honeydew melons.
-The winter melon classification is attributed to their growing season, their hardiness and long shelf-life.
-Casaba melons are a parent melon to the Crenshaw melon.
+Botanically known as Cucumis melo var inodoras and a member of the Cucurbitaceae family the Casaba melon is a unique variety of muskmelon.
+They belong to the Winter melon group, which also includes Honeydew melons.
+The Winter melon classification is attributed to their growing season, their hardiness and long shelf-life.
+Casaba melons are a parent melon along with Cantaloupe to the Crenshaw melon.

-The Casaba melon is quite uncommon in its appearance, thus once identified, easily recognized.
-It has a roughly-rounded shape that comes to a point at its stem end.
-Its skin is golden yellow with hints of green throughout.
-Its hard-ridged, thick rind has irregular, shallow furrows running from end to end.
-The creamy pale green flesh is mild and sweet.
-It conveys flavor nuances of Asian pears.
-Its aroma: subtle and clean.
-Unlike most Cantaloupe varieties, it is void of the typical netting.
-The Casaba melon generally weighs three to five pounds.
+Compared to other muskmelon varieties the Casaba melon is unique in its appearance, thus once identified it is easily recognized.
+It has an ovoid to round shape that comes to a point at its stem end.
+When ripe its skin will be a golden yellow with hints of green throughout.
+Its thick rind has irregular, shallow furrows running from end to end.
+The creamy pale green to white flesh is mild and sweet in flavor with nuances of Asian pear.
+Unlike other muskmelon varieties its aroma is very subtle and its skin is void of the typical netting.

-This melon was introduced to the United States in the late nineteenth century, when it was imported from Kasaba, Turkey.
+The Casaba melon was introduced to the United States in the late nineteenth century when it was imported from Kasaba, Turkey.
 Unlike several melon varieties, the Casaba does not "slip" from the vine at maturity.
 The fruits are harvested by cutting the stem when the melons are reasonably mature and then held in storage until the blossom end becomes soft.

 Recipes that include Casaba Melon.
 One is easiest, three is harder.